 Dr. John Albert Campbell was born on the 25th of July, 1872 on the Campbell Family Homestead, Hwy#3, Harwich Twp near Blenheim.
 He was the eldest of 8 children born to Archibald Campbell and the former Sarah Jane Buller.
-His siblings were; Ellen Maud Campbell, Jane May Campbell, Minnie Myrtle Campbell (who died on the 10th of November, 1881 at the age of 4 of Diptheria), Nora Isabell Campbell (who died on the 1st of November 1881 at the age of 17 months of diphtheria), Alva McKellar Campbell, Edith Viola Campbell and Archibald Ward Campbell.
+His parents were farmers and his siblings were; Ellen Maud Campbell, Jane May Campbell, Minnie Myrtle Campbell (who died on the 10th of November, 1881 at the age of 4 of Diptheria), Nora Isabell Campbell (who died of diphtheria on the 1st of November 1881 at the age of 17 months), Alva McKellar Campbell, Edith Viola Campbell and Archibald Ward Campbell.
 His father’s and mother’s families emigrated from Scotland, but his mother was born in the U.S. and his father was born in Canada.

 Dr. Campbell was educated in Blenheim and attended secondary school in Ridgetown.
 He taught school in Pardoville (Chatham-Kent) after leaving high school and saved his wages to attend medical school.